-Net cash used in operating activities was approximately \$2.3 million for the first three months of fiscal year 2024, compared to cash used in operating activities of approximately \$14.0 million for the first three months of fiscal year 2023.
-For the first three months of fiscal year 2024, cash was provided by net income of approximately \$12.3 million, adjusted upward for non-cash items of approximately \$5.6 million, which consisted of depreciation, amortization of operating lease right-of-use assets, income from equity method investments, interest income from short-term investments, the deferred income tax provision, and stock-based compensation expense.
-A decrease in the balance of accounts receivable provided cash of approximately \$1.7 million, primarily a result of the timing of products shipped and the receipt of customer payments at One Earth and NuGen.
-Inventories were nearly flat over the first three months of fiscal year 2024.
-An increase in the balance of other assets of approximately \$3.8 million primarily relates to prepayments on certain executed lease agreements, offset by changes in the carrying value of forward purchase contracts and commodity futures positions recorded at fair value.
-A decrease in the balance of refundable income taxes of approximately \$1.1 million primarily relates to the accrual of the federal taxes currently payable for the first quarter of 2024.
+Net cash provided by operating activities was approximately \$5.7 million for the first six months of fiscal year 2024, compared to cash provided by operating activities of approximately \$6.6 million for the first six months of fiscal year 2023.
+For the first six months of fiscal year 2024, cash was provided by net income of approximately \$27.3 million, adjusted upward for non-cash items of approximately \$12.6 million, which consisted of depreciation, amortization of operating lease right-of-use assets, income from equity method investments, interest income from short-term investments, the deferred income tax provision, stock-based compensation expense, and loss on disposal of property and equipment.
+An increase in the balance of accounts receivable used cash of approximately \$1.1 million, primarily a result of the timing of products shipped and the receipt of customer payments at One Earth and NuGen.
+Inventories increased over the first six months of fiscal year 2024, using cash of approximately \$2.2 million.
+An increase in the balance of other assets of approximately \$12.3 million primarily relates to prepayments on certain executed lease agreements, offset by changes in the carrying value of forward purchase contracts and commodity futures positions recorded at fair value, decreases to spare parts inventory and decreases to prepaid insurance balances.
+A decrease in the balance of refundable income taxes of approximately \$0.5 million primarily relates to the accrual of the federal taxes currently payable and the timing of estimated tax payments for the first six months of 2024.
 While the Company has tax credits available to offset all amounts owed, the Company is limited to using tax credits for only 75% of federal taxes owed.
-A decrease in the balance of accounts payable used cash of approximately \$12.7 million, which was primarily a result of the timing of inventory receipts and vendor payments.
-A decrease in the balance of other liabilities used cash of approximately \$6.2 million, which was primarily caused by a decrease in accrued payroll of approximately \$5.4 million following the payment of fiscal year 2023 bonuses.
+A decrease in the balance of accounts payable used cash of approximately \$14.0 million, which was primarily a result of the timing of inventory receipts and vendor payments.
+A decrease in the balance of other liabilities used cash of approximately \$5.0 million, which was primarily caused by a decrease in accrued payroll of approximately \$3.9 million following the payment of fiscal year 2023 bonuses, offset by the accrual of the first six months of the fiscal year 2024 bonuses.
+Additionally, a reduction in the lease and accrued utility liabilities used cash of approximately \$3.0 million and \$1.8 million, respectively.
+These reductions were offset primarily by an increase in the mark-to-market liability recorded for certain corn contracts.